EOSIO/eosio-webauthn-example-app/README.md

 ### Create a wallet, or unlock existing:

+**Note** If using the Docker setup, only the account creation and token transfers must be done.
+All other steps are handled in the `setup` script.

 Use `$ cleos wallet create` or `$ cleos wallet unlock`

 ### Add the default key: